 |

-Gourd plants growing on vines in the sunniest part
+Gourd plants growing on vines in the sunniest part of our

-support before they are harvested in the fall. |
+before they are harvested in the fall. |

 |